vallabh999/boto3/README.md

 3. Once the backup is done in instance it uploads the created tar.gz file to s3 bucket.
 4. On succesful upload the instance is stopped.

+Note :
-Note : AWSCLI to be configured and mongo-clinets/mongod to be installed in backup server/instance.
+- AWSCLI to be configured and mongo-clinets/mongod to be installed in backup server/instance.
+- Security groups to be updates as per requirements for port bindings.